Today is an excellent day to learn more about the health benefits of ginger.

-In these studies, experts reported that ginger has the potential to treat numerous microbial diseases, including E. coli and Bacillus.
+In these studies, experts reported that ginger has the potential to treat numerous microbial diseases like E. coli and Bacillus.

 These antibacterial properties show clearly that food has great medical attributes, well known since time immemorial.

-Some cultures, especially in Ayurveda, consider ginger as an aphrodisiac.
+Some cultures, especially in Ayurveda, consider ginger an aphrodisiac.